Quantum networks with coherent routing of information through multiple nodes: Results

-The superposition of two identical sequences of non-identical $Z$-channels concatenated with repeaters is depicted in Figure \ref{fig:rep}.
+The superposition of two identical sequences of non-identical $Z$-channels concatenated with intermediate operations is depicted in Figure \ref{fig:rep}.
 If the path is initialised in the $\ket{+}$ state, then the output state of the superposed channel is